Leafwing-Studios/fop-rules/docs/character-options/classes/soulbinder.md

 ## Precognition

-At level 3, your connection to the soul of your dual allows you to read their movements while they are still intentions.
-You have advantage on attacks of opportunity made against your dual, and attacks of opportunity that your dual makes against you have disadvantage.
+At level 3, your connection to the soul of your dual allows you to respond to their shifting situations, reading their intent before they even begin to act.

+If your dual is an enemy, whenever they lose life, you may make an attack of opportunity against them.
+Your dual has disadvantage on attacks of opportunity against you.

+If your dual is an ally, at the start of their turn you may spend your reaction to use a pulse of your choice that affects them.
+You cannot spend essence as part of this action.

 ## Attribute Improvement